ipvm-wg/homestar/homestar-wasm/README.md

   **Note**: However, if the input argument to the WIT interface is a `float` type, but the incoming value is an `Ipld::Integer`, then the IPLD value will be cast to a `float`, and remain as one for the rest of the computation.
-This is to avoid weird JavaScript behavior around `1.0 === 1` for example.
+The cast is to provide affordances for JavaScript where, for example, the number `1.0` is converted to `1`.

 - **WIT to IPLD Translation**: